What’s the difference between Innocent Spouse Relief, Separation of Liability Relief, & Equitable Spouse Relief?

-What Does Traditional Innocent Spouse Relief Do?
+What does Traditional Innocent Spouse Relief do?

 What Does Equitable Relief Do?

 Equitable relief can provide relief simply when your spouse never paid the tax due.
 Innocent Spouse, however, cannot.
 In addition, Equitable relief can provide relief when you don’t meet the strict requirements for Innocent Spouse relief on misstated items.

 What Does Separation of Liability Relief Do?

 Separation of Liability Relief as the phrase is used when talking about relief provides for an allocation of tax between you and your former spouse when an item wasn’t properly reported on a joint tax return.
-Separation of Liability Relief is a little different from Equitable or Innocent Spouse Relief because the end goal will likely have you owing tax(although less than you did before.
+Separation of Liability Relief is a little different from Equitable or Innocent Spouse Relief.
+The end goal will likely have you owing tax, although less than you did before.